kuma35/thinking-forth-translate/chapter3.rst

 design phase.
 This phase is traditionally the one in which the designer dissects a large application into smaller, programmer-sized modules.

-In Chapter One we discovered that applications can be conveniently decomposed into components.
+In :doc:`Chapter One<chapter1>` we discovered that applications can be conveniently decomposed into components.

 .. tip::